open-pioneer/trails-openlayers-base-packages/src/experimental-packages/new-editing/README.md

 When the user selects an existing feature on the map, the Editor needs to determine which form template to use.
 By default, it matches the feature's layer ID against the `layerId` of each template in the `templates` array and uses the first match.

-For more control—such as when features from the same layer require different forms based on their attributes—you can provide a custom `formTemplateProvider`:
+For more control — such as when features from the same layer require different forms based on their attributes — you can provide a custom `formTemplateProvider`:

 ```tsx
 const formTemplateProvider: FormTemplateProvider = (feature, layer) => {